StratusFearMe21/jonahbox/README.md

 # Johnbox

-A private server implementation in Rust for modern Jackbox Games services (Ecast / API v2).
+A private server implementation in Rust for modern Jackbox Games services.

 **This project is not related to or endorsed by Jackbox Games, Inc.**